 When a minimally invasive technique is elected, our surgeons evaluate and repair damaged tissues using an incision only about ½” in size—just large enough for a small camera and instruments to be inserted.
 These innovative techniques result in less pain and a faster recovery time.

 Anesthesia & Pain Management

 We even have a dedicated recovery suite led by specialists and technicians trained and experienced in the use of anesthetic chemicals, especially with regards to higher risk pets like seniors or those with heart conditions.
 As your pet awakens from a surgery, a staff member will be there to monitor progress closely and offer comfort.
-Though surgical or anesthesia complications are uncommon, our anesthesia recovery technicians are well-versed in the warning signs.
+Though surgical or anesthesia complications are uncommon, our anesthesia specialist as well as our recovery technicians are well-versed in the warning signs.
 If attention is needed, our criticalists are prepared to jump into action at a moment’s notice.